TREC Changes in Delivery and Handling of Option Fee

-In November 2020, the Texas Real Estate Commission revised the way the option fee is handled in the contract.
+The Texas Real Estate Commission revised the way the option fee is handled in the contract.
 The new 1-4 Family Residential Contract moved the option fee handling and delivery to Par.
 5. These changes became mandatory for Texas real estate agents to implement into their transactions on April 1, 2021.

 Below is a shortlist of the changes made by the Commission: